myersm0/tei-littre/README.md

 - `type` attribute values use French where the content is French (`historique`, `figuré`, `supplément`)
 - TEI element names and standard vocabulary stay English (part of the TEI standard)
 - Author abbreviations preserved as-is in display; resolved forms in `<author>` elements
+- Indents the classifier could not assign with certainty are emitted as `<sense ana="unclassified">…</sense>`, queryable by XPath as a review surface

 ## SQLite schema
 Full schema documentation is available [here](docs/schema.md).